kalinchernev/drone-0.8-locally-github/README.md

 ## Changing `DRONE_HOST`

 An ngrok session is limited to a duration of 8 hours.
-When a session is restarted a new `DRONE_HOST` will be issued.
+When a session is restarted a new `DRONE_HOST` needs to be used.

-Apply the following:
+Do the following:

 - stop running Drone services
 - update value in `.env`